Tofana di Rozes Rock Climbing

 The rifugio in the area, Rif.
 Dibona, offers a lower cost option of nightly lodging and is super close to the climbing.
 It also appears you can camp along the roads to the rifugios but I don't know what local ethics/regulations regarding camping are.
 However, as with many things in the mountains of Europe, it appears anything goes and you're not likely to get busted for anything.
 We saw many people camping in camper vans and tents.

 The area is pretty high in altitude and obviously a great ski destination in winter so late spring, summer and fall are best.
 The routes on the south face of Tofana di Rozes are obviously sunny and warm and climbing in mid-summer can be hot but not bad.
 Afternoon storms can and do roll in as the valleys heat up during the day so starting early is a good idea.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Tofana di Rozes:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Tofana di Rozes:

 Featured Route For Tofana di Rozes

 South Face, Buttress 2, Pilastro Route (Constantini/Apollonio) 5.11 6c+ 23 VIII- 23 E4 5c Europe